Nickychemos/fuel-siphonage-detector/README.md

 Ensure that you have pip updated, then install the required packages using the provided requirements.txt file:
 - pip install --upgrade pip
 - pip install -r requirements.txt
-These are the specific files: pandas, streamlit, geopy, pytest, numpy

 # Run the Streamlit UI
 The main application file is main.py.
 To start the Streamlit app, run: